 Last time, I ended with a bumpy surface, carved by applying brushes to the surface.
 The geometry was there, but the surface was still just solid white.
 To make it more visually interesting, I'm going to apply light shading.

 The most basic information you need for shading a surface is the surface normal.
-This is the vector perpendicular to the surface at a particular point.
+This is the vector that points straight away from the surface at a particular point.
 For flat surfaces, the normal is the same everywhere.
 For curved surfaces, the normal varies continuously across the surface.
 Typical materials reflect the most light when the surface normal points straight at the light source.
 By comparing the surface normal with the direction of incoming light (using the vector dot product), you can get a good measure of how bright the surface should be under illumination:

 To use normals for lighting, I have two options.
 The first is to do this on a geometry basis, assigning a normal to every triangle in the planet mesh.
 This is straightforward, but ties the quality of the shading to the level of detail in the geometry.
 A second, better way is to use a normal map.
 You stretch an image over the surface, as you would for applying textures, but instead of color, each pixel in the image represents a normal vector in 3D.
 Each pixel's channels (red, green, blue) are used to describe the vector's X, Y and Z values.
 When lighting the surface, the normal for a particular point is found by looking it up in the normal map.